RockArtist33/T-Level-Revision/README.md

   </style>
 </head>
 <body>
-<div><p><strong>This was created by Philip to use as a good revision source for our T-Level class, hopefully you guys use this and find it useful, if you request I can allow you to also edit and create notes and help me create good and useful revision for us all. </strong></p>
+<div><p class="whitetext"><strong>This was created by Philip to use as a good revision source for our T-Level class, hopefully you guys use this and find it useful, if you request I can allow you to also edit and create notes and help me create good and useful revision for us all. </strong></p>
 <ul>
 <li><strong><mark style="background: #FFF3A3A6;">Contributors</mark></strong>
 <ul>